urbantrout/site-language-redirection/README.md

 - Language detection is based on HTTP headers (browser language) or IP address.
 - When the user switches the language, a cookie gets set to save the new language as preferred language.

+## How it works

+Example of how the extensions determines the site to redirect to via HTTP headers:

+If Accept-Language is `en-US,de-AT` it looks for sites with an hreflang of `en-US`.
+If there is no match it then looks for `en`.
+If there is still no match it repeats the same logic with `de-AT` and so on.

 ## Installation

 Install via Extension Manager or composer.